Trump claims serious trade negotiations with China to begin

 The Dow Jones Industrial Average plunged more than 600 points Friday as the latest escalation in the trade war rattled investors.
 The broad sell-off sent the S&P 500 to its fourth straight weekly loss.

-Trump also "ordered" U.S. corporations to find alternatives to doing business in China, and threatened to declare a national emergency to enforce it.
+Trump also "ordered" U.S. corporations to find alternatives to doing business in China and threatened to declare a national emergency to enforce it.
 Trump softened the threat Sunday, saying he would only consider it if China again responded with raising tariffs on American goods.

 On Sunday, Trump seemed to express regret over the escalating trade war, which some analysts blame for signs of weakness in the U.S. and global economy.

-But the White House later said Trump only regretted that he didn’t impose even higher tariffs on China.
+But the White House later said Trump only regretted that he didn't impose even higher tariffs on China.'

 Copyright 2019 Associated Press.
 All rights reserved.